NREL/HPC/docs/Documentation/Systems/Kestrel/filesystems.md

 !!! warning
     **There are no backups of PFS data.**  Users are responsible for ensuring that critical data is copied to [Mass Storage](../../Managing_Data/mss.md) or other alternate data storage location.

-### Datasets

-The datasets directories on Kestrel host widely used data sets.

-There are multiple big datasets that are commonly used across various projects for computation and analysis on NREL's HPC Systems.
-We provide locations on Kestrel's parallel filesystem at both `/kfs3/sdatasets` on ScratchFS and `/kfs2/pdatasets` on ProjectFS where these data sets are available for global reading by all compute nodes on Kestrel.
-Each dataset contains a README file that covers background, references, explanation of the data structure, and examples.

-A few of the datasets include:

-**NSRDB**

-The National Solar Radiation Database (NSRDB) is a serially complete collection of meteorological and solar irradiance data sets for the United States and a growing list of international locations for 1998-2017.
-The NSRDB provides foundational information to support U.S. Department of Energy programs, research, and the general public.

-**WIND**

-The Wind Integration National Data Set (WIND) Toolkit consists of wind resource data for North America and was produced using the [Weather Research and Forecasting Model (WRF)](https://www.mmm.ucar.edu/models/wrf).

 ### ProjectFS

 ProjectFS provides 68 PB of capacity with 200 GB/s of IOR bandwidth.
 It is intended for longer term data storage.

 **/projects**